Sex and the Walk of Shame

 In 1972, when women were more penalized than they are today, a Playboy Foundation survey found that more than half of single women under age 25 found their first sexual experience neutral or unpleasant.
 Only 20% found sex highly pleasurable.

 Things may not be as bad today.
 Indiana University’s recently released sex survey found that 58% of women in their 20s had had an orgasm the last time they had sex.
 But when that compares with 96% of their male counterparts, we see the tell-tale signs of continuing repression.

 But really, should we be surprised?

 Men who slut-shame don’t seem too worried that women won’t enjoy sex with them.
 After watching sex-craved porn stars, and thinking that accurately reflects women’s sexuality, perhaps they assume women can’t help but come back for more.
 No matter what.

 Some will interpret my observation that men are more sex-positive and more promiscuous as prescribing male behavior to everyone.
 As one reader put it, “But I don’t want to run around like a tart!”

 Actually, I want to have a conversation about the positives and negatives of so-called men’s and women’s ways of doing sex.
 It is certainly not better to treat people like currency – the more you bang the higher your status.
 But what can women learn from men, and what can men learn from women?

-Posted on July 6, 2011, in feminism, gender, men, psychology, relationships, sex, sexism, women and tagged culture, feminism, gendr, hooking up, hookup, Lonnie Barbach, men, sex, sexism, sexual repression, sexuality, slut shaming, walk of shame, women.
+Posted on July 6, 2011, in feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women and tagged culture, feminism, gendr, hooking up, hookup, Lonnie Barbach, men, sex and sexuality, sexism, sexual repression, sexuality, slut shaming, walk of shame, women.
 Bookmark the permalink.
-6 Comments.
+7 Comments.